randyrossi/bmc64/README.md

       2. The resulting image is scaled according to stretch factors (1.0 is full vertical height, horizontal is a scalar of the display height)
       3. The scaled image is then centered within the display resolution.

 Using the settings, you should be able to customize the display to your liking.
-However, there are benefits to chosing values that produce integer scaling (see below).
+However, if you plan on using scaling_kernel=8 (nearest neighbor) there are benefits to chosing dimensions that result in integer multipliers of the frame buffer (see below).

 ## Integer Scaling

 If you want to get better picture quality on your CRT monitor or if you prefer the 'pixel perfect' look on HDMI, integer scaling is what you want.
-Integer scaling along with nearest neighbor scaling_kernel (8) will eliminate scaling artifacts (i.e. variation in thickness of scaled up pixels).
+Integer scaling along with scaling_kernel=8 will eliminate scaling artifacts (i.e. variation in thickness of scaled up pixels).
 However, you may have to sacrifice some border area and/or not get the exact aspect ratio you want.

 When you change the border trim or stretch values, you will see three dimensions displayed; the display dimensions, the frame buffer dimensions (FB) and the scaled frame buffer (SFB) dimensions.
 When the scaled frame buffer dimensions are an integer multiple of the frame buffer dimensions, they will turn green.